tarnas14/devoxx_Bercik/README.md

 It aims to show how easy it is to use your phone as an AR device.

 See it live on [glitch](https://meet-hubert.glitch.me/) (press start to go to the AR app).
+You will also need [a Hiro marker](https://upload.wikimedia.org/wikipedia/commons/4/48/Hiro_marker_ARjs.png) - just open it on your screen and point the phone at it.

 The 3D model is Hubert, [https://voucherify.io](voucherify.io) mascot, prepared by [Mateusz Mrowiec](https://github.com/Haggus).